arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 Manually Upgrading a _Cluster_ Deployment
 =========================================

-This page will guide you through the process of manual upgrade of a [Cluster](../../Scalability/Cluster/README.md) setup.
+This page will guide you through the process of a manual upgrade of a [Cluster](../../Scalability/Cluster/README.md) setup.
 The different nodes in a cluster can be upgraded one at a time without incurring downtime of the cluster and very short downtimes of the single nodes.